Pandora’s Box and the Invention of Agriculture

 Pandora’s box (noun): The process of creating complicated problems as the result of unwise interference in something.

-(Note: This essay expands a bit more on the previous piece titled ‘The Element of Interference’).
+(Note: This essay expands a bit more on the previous piece titled ‘The Element of Interference and the Genesis of a Meltdown’).

 The above definition shows up numerous times in related essays on the history of western civilization, the agricultural revolution and the ideological epoch that spawned both movements.
 And so it should.
 The definition is ‘bang on’ when attempting to assess the advanced modern human’s place in history…his significance and impact on the ‘big picture’ view of things.
 Some people find history to be boring (in and of itself) but that same history can take on a new light when used to help make sense of the world in which we live – via the Newtonian precepts of consequence and causality.
 For better or for worse the universe is unfolding as it should in our little neck of the woods…for better or for worse nothing is out of place especially when viewed through the unerring lens of consequence and causality.
 In fact, given hyper-man’s violent and turbulent history combined with his uncanny ability to do stupid things there would be something ‘not right’ if our world today was in a relative state of peace, harmony and balance.
 It is anything but.
 Some will and some won’t agree that we and the rest of the biosphere have, in recent times, passed over an invisible line, an imperceptible and irrevocable threshold into a new and dangerous reality referred to ominously as the ‘next major extinction event’.
 Some will, many won’t.
 Regardless, we are where we are and how we got here so quickly is the subject of this short piece.

 How we got here so quickly has everything to do with the key term ‘unwise interference’ from the above definition.
 Mankind’s collision course with nature has been driven by his penchant for interference, manipulation and control.
 The term and its meaning, together with the broader definition of Pandora’s Box quite accurately describe the methodology by which advanced hyper-ideological, innovative, industrialized, technological super-humans did so unconsciously manufacture a social and environmental train wreck in only seven thousand years.
 Blind and unwise interference…we just didn’t have a clue what we were messing with when we began screwing around with the delicate balances and the finely tuned system of laws and principles that nature had established over three and a half billion years of biological evolution.
-I am referring of course to the invention of agriculture.
-The two central tenets of natural law are (1) balance and (2) biodiversity and in both cases the invention of agriculture violently upset nature’s entire apple cart.
+I am referring of course to the inventions of agriculture and animal husbandry.
+The two central tenets of natural law are (1) balance and (2) biodiversity and in both cases these two innovations violently upset nature’s entire apple cart.

 Modern humans have a thing for graphs…graphs take complicated concepts and mid-boggling amounts of facts and figures and lay them out in neat, linear structured vertical and horizontal lines that are easy to grasp and understand.
 Looking at a graph is similar to looking at a road map if you are lost.
 Anyone interested in current affairs, climate change, CO² levels, population dynamics, habitat loss, deforestation, agricultural practices, etc. has probably seen their share of graphs, myself included.
 My favorite graphs are the ones charting the events in history over the past say one-hundred thousand years or so which flag the invention of agriculture and the industrial revolution.
 I recently managed to collect a number of such graphs in one file which chart many of the above stats (climate change, CO² levels, the melting of glaciers, permafrost, sea ice, etc.) and each line of trajectory exhibits an almost identical pattern of behavior, that being the exponential curve.
 You know, the one where the line at the bottom goes along fairly consistently for a hundred thousand or a million years and then shoots straight up, disappearing off the graph around the start of the twenty-first century.

-If one looks closely they will observe the exponential curves beginning to rise ever so slightly, almost imperceptibly around that period when humans invented agriculture.
-(Such is the nature of the exponential process).
-One graph, dealing with human population for example, indicates there were between five and six million human hunter/gatherers spread across the globe just prior to agriculture.
-Today our population is 7.5 billion with a projected 10-11 billion towards the end of the century.
+If one looks closely at the graph below, they will observe that for twenty-five thousand years leading up to agriculture the global population of hunter-gatherers was consistently around five to six million.
+Then, around the time of agriculture’s invention (ten thousand years ago) the exponential curve begins to rise ever so slightly (such is the nature of the exponential process) and continues to rise at an accelerated pace until it ‘hockey sticks’ off the graph around the late twentieth century.
+Today our population is 7.5 billion with a projected 10-11 billion towards the end of the twenty-first century.
 So the rate of increase (the exponential growth factor) is approximately 1500 to 2000.
-That’s 1500 to 2000 times as many humans on the planet by the end of this century compared to pre-agricultural.
+That’s 1500 to 2000 times as many humans on the planet by the end of the twenty-first century compared to pre-agricultural.
 (Note: Cultural anthropologists have estimated that world-wide hunter/gatherer populations would have increased by no more than one million by the 21st century had agriculture not been invented).

 ‘The last five major extinctions events were caused by either geological cataclysms or extraterrestrial incursions.
 This is the first time a planet has been brought down by an idea’.